lukemayo42/cybersecurity-final-projet/README.md

 ## Testing Instructions

 You can test the program by following the setup instructions below, and inputing both valid and invalid data to the forms.
 Running setup.py will create an empty databse called `users.db`.
 You will need to register a user in order to login.
 I have provided a test database called `testing.db`.
 This database contains users with all three access levels. `technical`, `business`, and `admin`, to test the other roles in the system.
-To use this database simply change the `DATABASE` constant in setup.py from `'users.db'` to `'testing.db'`.
-Do not rerun setup.py.
+To use this database simply change the `DATABASE` constant in `setup.p`y from `'users.db'` to `'testing.db'`.
+Do not rerun `setup.py`.
-These users have the following login information in testing.db:
+These users have the following login information in `testing.db`:
 1. username: ljmayo
     - password: ILikeSkiing42!
     - access level: technical